Last Updated on November 23, 2023 by Prakash Kolli

 Besides coffee, Kraft Heinz owns many well-known brands, including Kraft, Heinz, Oscar Meyer, Velveeta, Philadelphia, Lunchables, Cracker Barrel, Jell-O, Kool-Aid, etc.

 Interestingly, Kraft Heinz is the second company controlled by 3G Capital on this list.
-It owns about 34.5% of the firm.
-However, according to Warren Buffett’s annual shareholder letter, Berkshire Hathaway (BRK.A, BRK.B) owns about 27% of the Kraft Heinz carried at a $13.1 billion valuation.
+However, according to Warren Buffett’s annual shareholder letter, Berkshire Hathaway (BRK.A, BRK.B) owns about 26.6% of Kraft Heinz carried at a $13.1 billion valuation.
+In addition, 3G Capital has been selling shares since 2016.
+The private equity firm sold its remaining shares at the end of 2023, quietly exiting the investment.

-Kraft Heinz has the highest dividend yield of the coffee stocks at 4.61%.
+Kraft Heinz has the highest dividend yield of the coffee stocks at 5.36%.
 However, the forward dividend rate is $1.60 per share, held constant since 2019 after being cut from $2.50 per share.
-This fact makes the dividend growth rate negative for the trailing 5-years and flat for the past three years.

 However, the lower dividend rate has improved the dividend safety metrics.
-The payout ratio is now about 58%.
-The FCF was about $2,509 million and covers the annual dividend payment of $1,964 million, with a dividend-to-FCF ratio of roughly 78%, but the percentage is high.
+The payout ratio is now about 53%.
+The FCF was about $2,963 million and covers the annual dividend payment of $1,965 million, with a dividend-to-FCF ratio of roughly 66%.

-Kraft Heinz is trading at a forward P/E ratio of ~11.7X, above its average range in the past five and ten years.
+Kraft Heinz is trading at a forward P/E ratio of ~9.9X, below its average range in the past 5- and 10-years.

 Affiliate